figueiredoUm/plannt/README.md

 I made this to practice HTML, CSS and potentially JavaScript.

-I also made this for personal use.
+This project was also made for my me, since I really like plants, although I forget to water them sometimes =/.

 # Photos